UU-ER/AdOpT-NET0/docs/source/ModellingWorkflow.rst

 Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The results are in the folder that you specified in the model configuration folder.
 For a simple means to get a grip on your results, you can :ref:`start the streamlit visualization<workflow_manage-visualization>`.
 From there, you can also download CSV files with your result data.
 Alternatively, you